 - In Service Center, define a connection to the external database.

-- In Integration Studio, map tables or views in the external database to entities in an extension module.
+- In Integration Studio, create an extension module to map tables or views in the external database to OutSystems entities.

 - In Service Center, configure the extension to use a database connection.

 - In Service Studio, reference and use the extension in your application.

 The following sections go throught each one of these general steps in detail.

 Define a Connection to the External Database

 To use tables and views from external databases, create a database connection:

 Open the Service Center management console of your OutSystems environment.

 Tip: Open Service Center directly from Service Studio by clicking Environment Management....